nginxinc/ansible-role-nginx-controller-certificate/README.md

-certificate_privateKey | certificate private key formatted as single string, substituting '/n' for line breaks certificate_publicCert | certificate public cert formatted as single string, substituting '/n' for line breaks certificate_password | optional password for certificate ca_certificate | one or more CA certificates when necessary
+certificate_privateKey | certificate private key formatted as single string, substituting '/n' for line breaks certificate_publicCert | certificate public cert formatted as single string, substituting '/n' for line breaks certificate_password | optional password for certificate ca_certificates | one or more CA certificates when necessary

 certificate_type: PKCS12 | PKCS12 formatted certificate
 certificate_pkcs12_data | contents of the PKCS12 formatted file as a string